Whanau & Caregivers - Safe Network engages and works with those in the client's life who can support them during and after their time with us

 Sexual development is one of many areas of change for adolescents.
 Adolescents engage in and display a range of sexual behaviour that is healthy and normal for their age.
 But when it is harmful, action should be taken to address the factors that have caused that behaviour.

-It is easier to stop concerning and harmful sexual behaviour in children and adolescents with specialised help that directly addresses their age-appropriate and developmental needs.Youth Hei Piki Kōtuku Fact Sheet
+Stopping concerning and harmful sexual behaviour in adolescents may require specialist help that directly addresses their age-appropriate and developmental needs.Youth Hei Piki Kōtuku Fact Sheet

-We also work with adults who may not have engaged in physical behaviour towards children but have accessed, distributed and produced child sexual abuse images and films through the internet and social media.Adult Kaiwhakatere Fact Sheet Adult Waka Waiora Fact Sheet
+Safe Network offers a range of services for adults who have concerns about their sexualised thoughts or have engaged in harmful sexual behaviour towards children or young people.
+We also work with adults who may not have engaged in physical behaviour towards children but have groomed young people online or have accessed, distributed and produced child sexual abuse images and films through the internet and social media.Adult Kaiwhakatere Fact Sheet Adult Waka Waiora Fact Sheet

-What is the process
+What is the process?

 Family members and partners are part of the assessment process.
 The effects of the concerning or harmful sexual behaviour, the safety of others and the needs of the family are all important factors for consideration.

-- two or three interviews with the individual and their significant family members or support person(s)
+STEP 1 - Two or three interviews with the person referred and key family members or support people

 - are living a safe, healthy and balanced life.

-Research indicates that around 95% of adults1 and 98% of adolescents2 with sexually harmful behaviour who complete one of Safe Network's services will not engage in any further harmful sexual behaviour.
+Research indicates that around 95% of adults1 and 90% of adolescents2 with sexually harmful behaviour who complete one of Safe Network's services will not engage in any further harmful sexual behaviour.

-|Community Solutions for the Community's Problem: An outcome evaluation of three New Zealand community child sex offender treatment programmes, by Ian Lambie and Malcolm Stewart, 2003
+|Community Solutions for the Community's Problem: An outcome evaluation of three New Zealand community child sex offender treatment programmes, by Ian Lambie and Malcolm Stewart, 2003.